LeoBertini/CoralMethodsPaper/AvizoTutorials/README.md

 The target volume (shown with 'orange' colormapping) is a scan of the same specimen, but still not segmented and containing the phantom disc.

-You'll want to give a computer a headstart first, by manually manipulating the orange volume, so that it is closely matching with the grey volume.
+You'll want to give a computer a head start first, by manually manipulating the orange volume, so that it is closely matching with the grey volume.
 Otherwise, this process can take a couple of hours.

 <img src="GIF_images/Step1.gif" width="110%" height="110%">